jineshdoshi/docker-mongodb-rs/README.md

 ## Why the version choice:

 1. [why nodejs 16](https://github.com/vkarpov15/run-rs/issues/62#issuecomment-1159359964) - As of June 19, 2022, current version of [run-rs 0.7.6](https://github.com/vkarpov15/run-rs/releases/tag/0.7.6) only works with node v16 or below.
-2. [why ubuntu 20.04](https://www.mongodb.com/docs/manual/administration/production-notes/#platform-support-matrix) - As of June 19, 2022, latest stable version of MongoDB 5.0.9 works only on Ubuntu 20.04 ARM64
+2. [why ubuntu 20.04](https://www.mongodb.com/docs/manual/administration/production-notes/#platform-support-matrix) - As of June 19, 2022, all of the official nodejs (including v16) docker images use Debain with ARM64.
+And latest stable version of MongoDB 5.0.9 does not work on Debian with ARM64 but works on Ubuntu 20.04 ARM64.

 [run-rs]:https://github.com/vkarpov15/run-rs
 [mongodb-community-ubuntu]:https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu